A wildfire on Santa Rosa Island, which started Friday, reached 5,690 acres Saturday afternoon.

-U.S. Coast Guard spokesperson Richard Uranga confirmed to Noozhawk that a 67-year-old man on a sailboat crashed into the rocks on Santa Rosa Island in the Channel Islands National Park.
+U.S. Coast Guard spokesman Richard Uranga confirmed to Noozhawk that a 67-year-old man on a sailboat ran aground on rocks on Santa Rosa Island in the Channel Islands National Park sometime late Thursday night or early Friday morning.

 The man was not injured.
 There were no other people on board the sailboat at the time.

-He shot fire flares into the air to “try and get help, which is what caused the fire,” Uranga said.
+Uranga initially said Friday that the man had fired flares into the air to “try and get help, which is what caused the fire.”

 The man was rescued from the island Friday morning around 10:30 a.m. and taken to the Camarillo Medical Center, per Uranga.

-The fire was reported in a “remote section of the island” and fire crews were heading to the area by boat, according to CalFire.
+The fire was reported in a “remote section of the island,” according to CalFire.

 No structures were reported damaged or threatened.